-In our discovery stage, we perform epitope mapping and optimize CAAR construct and design.
+\ In our discovery stage, we perform epitope mapping and optimize CAAR construct and design.

-May not be required if Phase 2 is a registrational clinical trial.
+\\ May not be required if Phase 2 is a registrational clinical trial.

 Our initial therapeutic focus is on PV, a chronic, autoimmune blistering skin disease that affects over 17,000patients across the United States and over 25,000 patients across the European Union.
 The affected PV population in Asia is recognized to be significantly higher than in each of the United States and the European Union.
 Despite a current standard of care that includes corticosteroids and adjunctive immunosuppressive agents, PV remains associated with frequent recurrences as well as substantial morbidity and mortality.
 Our lead product candidate, DSG3-CAART, is being evaluated for the treatment of mPV, a subtype of PV that affects mucosal surfaces. mPV is caused by autoantibodies against the cell adhesion protein desmoglein 3, or DSG3.
 DSG3-CAART is designed to selectively target B cells expressing autoantibodies specific for DSG3, which may prevent these B cells from producing DSG3 antibodies that are the cause of mPV while preserving general B cell immune function.
-We are advancing DSG3-CAART towards an IND submission with the FDA.
-Our next PV-directed product candidate, DSG3/I-CAART, is being designed to target B cells expressing autoantibodies against DSG3 and desmoglein 1, or DSG1.
-It is being developed for the treatment of mucocutaneous PV, or mcPV, another subtype of PV that affects both mucosal and skin surfaces and is caused by autoantibodies against DSG3 and DSG1, respectively.
+Our IND for DSG3-CAART was accepted by the FDA in September 2019.
+Our next PV-directed product candidate, DSG3/I-CAART, is being developed for the treatment of mucocutaneous PV, or mcPV, another subtype of PV that affects both mucosal and skin surfaces and is caused by autoantibodies against DSG3 and DSG1, respectively.